ztdwu/polycontainer/README.md

 In addition to the contiguous polymorphic container (ContinuousPolyContainer), there's also a non-contiguous version (PolyContainer) which, instead of laying out objects next to each other in memory, stores smart pointers to these objects.
 This allows for easier deletions of individual objects in the container while retaining the benefits of being branch-predictor friendly (up to a certain size, see below), but loses the huge benefit of cache locality.

 ### Benchmarks (linear iteration):
-These micro, unscientific benchmarks are compiled with Clang 3.6 on Linux 4.3.3 x86_64
+These microbenchmarks are compiled with Clang 3.6 on Linux 4.3.3 x86_64

+Execution time:
 ```
 Run on (2 X 2893.43 MHz CPU s)
 2016-01-14 22:44:21